 Australia's National Flower: The Golden Wattle

-You'll find the golden wattle, or Acacia pycnantha, growing in the wild in many parts of Australia, such as in South Australia's Eyre Peninsula, western Victoria and southern inland areas of New South Wales.
-It typically grows to about 4 to 8 meters (13 to 26 feet).
+You'll find the golden wattle, or Acacia pycnantha, growing in the wild in many parts of Australia, such as in South Australia's Eyre Peninsula, western Victoria, and southern inland areas of New South Wales.
+It typically grows to about 13 to 26 feet.

 Acacia is the largest genus in the family Mimosaceae, the Mimosa family, which is mainly tropical and sub-tropical.
-Mature golden wattle plants are said to be reasonably frost and drought tolerant.
-The specimen shown above was planted in the Royal Botanic Gardens Sydney in 1987.
+Mature golden wattle plants are said to be reasonably frost- and drought-tolerant.

 The royal bluebell, Wahlenbergia gloriosa, is the floral emblem of the Australian Capital Territory.
-Native occurrence in the region was the main criterion for choosing the floral emblem but other desirable features of the royal bluebell included horticultural merit and design potential, both in naturalistic and stylized representations.
+It's native to the region, and that was the main criterion for choosing it as the floral emblem.
+But other desirable features of the royal bluebell include horticultural merit and design potential, both in naturalistic and stylized representations.

 Wahlenbergia gloriosa belongs to the Campanulaceae family.
-It is a small perennial herb with oblong leaves about 2.5 centimeters long.
+It is a small perennial herb with oblong leaves about an inch long.
 The leaf margins are conspicuously waved.

-The violet-blue flowers are up to 2-3 centimeters in diameter and often appear to have a paler center due to the light blue base of the petals combined with the purple style which ends in two white stigmas.
-The flowers may be erect or nodding and are carried on long slender stems.
+The violet-blue flowers are up to an inch or so in diameter and often appear to have a paler center because of the light blue base of the petals combined with the purple style, which ends in two white stigmas.
+The flowers may be erect or nodding and are carried on long, slender stems.

 A related species belonging to the Campanulaceae family is the great blue lobelia, also known as the cardinal flower.